Akash Provider FAQ and Guide

 4194304

-To address this issue, tenants should ensure they manage and terminate child processes appropriately to prevent them from becoming zombie processes.
+To prevent this issue, it is crucial to manage and terminate child processes correctly to avoid the formation of zombie processes.

 #!/bin/bash